 - Professional psychological support over the phone, as well as specialized support for children via our partner Deuil-Jeunesse.

 - A selection of books on death and mourning for adults, teens and children, via our online store.

-On June 14, we broadcast the Generations Ceremony, a live event in memory of mothers, fathers and grandparents to mark this unusual spring of 2020 when families could not say goodbye as they would have liked.
+On November 28, we broadcast a live ceremony in memory of all the deceased to mark this year when families were unable to say goodbye to each other as they would have liked.